asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron: Discussions and conclusion

-We make another observation on the explored \textbf{late SSB parameter space} of the symmetron: In all instances of $z_*\lesssim 0.7$, we find an increasingly large mismatch between the selected time of symmetry breaking at the background $z_*$ and the actual time $z_{\mrm{SSB}}$, $\Delta z=z_{\mrm{SSB}}-z_*$ the smaller we choose $z_*$.
-This is very interesting, since it means that $0 \lesssim z_{\mrm{SSB}}\lesssim 1$ for a large part of the parameter space $(z_*,L_C)$.
-If we can somehow link this part of the symmetron parameter space to the dark energy phenomenon of late-time cosmological acceleration, we will have explained the coincidence problem, since $z\lesssim 1$ marks the onset of large density contrasts.
-We will explore this possibility more in a future work.
+For the explored late SSB parameter space of the symmetron, the mismatch n all instances of $z_*\lesssim 0.7$ is increasingly large between the selected time of symmetry breaking at the background $z_*$ and the actual time $z_{\mrm{SSB}}$, $\Delta z=z_{\mrm{SSB}}-z_*$ for increasingly smaller $z_*$.
+This is very interesting because it means that $0 \lesssim z_{\mrm{SSB}}\lesssim 1$ for a large part of the parameter space $(z_*,L_C)$.
+When this part of the symmetron parameter space were linked to the dark energy phenomenon of late-time cosmological acceleration, the coincidence problem would be explained because $z\lesssim 1$ marks the onset of high density contrasts.
+We will explore this possibility in more detail in a future work.